Measuring Methods

 The informative value of the method can be enhanced by recording sequences.
 All results including statistical analysis are displayed by the instrument and can be obtained as a printout, stored or transferred to a PC.
 To define a tolerance, specify upper and lower limits.
 Results outside this range are marked and additionally accompanied by an acoustic warning signal.

-For both models (alphaDUR mini and alphaDUR II), conversion to another hardness scale is provided.
+alphaDUR II), conversion to another hardness scale is provided.
 This transformation takes place directly inside the instrument and is available acc.to DIN EN ISO 18265 ‐ Feb.2014 and ASTM E140 ‐ 12b (2019) in scales of Vickers, Brinell and Rockwell, or also converted to results of tensile strength.

 For the practical test procedure, it is essential to place the probe onto the surface of the specimen in exactly vertical orientation, as otherwise the contact area would be reduced.
 Skewed orientation (acc. to DIN 50159 and ASTM A1038: > 5°) affects the contact area in an inadmissible way, displacing the frequency and falsifying the hardness result.